Mayank0875/DSA-Problem/Maximum GCD/problem.md

 ## Output Format

-- Return an integer representing the greatest common divisor.
+- Return an integer representing the greatest common divisor after making your move.

 ## Constraints